sunshowers/z3.rkt/README.md

 Important things to do:

 * Better model navigation
-* Assertions on lists and other non-scalar datatypes
+* Assertions on other types of lists and other non-scalar datatypes
 * More examples, a more comprehensive test suite
 * Better debugging and printing